MicrosoftDocs/learn/learn-pr/wwl-sci/explore-authentication-capabilities/includes/4-describe-windows-hello-for-business.md

 Windows stores PIN and biometric data securely on the local device; it's never sent to external devices or servers.
 That means there's no single collection point that an attacker might compromise.

-There are two configurations for Windows Hello: Windows Hello convenince PIN and Windows Hello for Business.
+There are two configurations for Windows Hello: Windows Hello convenience PIN and Windows Hello for Business.

 - Windows Hello is configured by a user on their personal device and is referred to as "Windows Hello convenience PIN".
 Windows Hello convenience PIN is not backed by asymmetric (public or private key) or certificate-based authentication.
 - Windows Hello for Business is configured by Group Policy or mobile device management (MDM) policy such as Microsoft Intune, and always uses key-based or certificate-based authentication.
 Windows Hello for Business may still use a PIN, but because the PIN used to unlock the credential is backed by key-based or certificate-based authentication, it is more secure than Windows Hello convenience PIN.